ddouglascarr/rooset/README.md

 Http api.

   - Transforms HttpCommandRequests into Commands, and calls rooset-domain-command-posix
-  - Transforms QueryRequests into requests to the GetEventStore projections system *
+  - Transforms HttpQueryRequests into QueryRequest to the GetEventStore projections system